-Though purists scoffed when Porsche first released its Cayenne mid-size SUV, the luxury 'ute soon became one the of the German automaker's best-selling (and most profitable) models.
-Now in its second-generation, the Cayenne offers the handling, comfort, and family-friendly size that made the original a hit in a lighter package with greater power and fuel efficiency.
+Though purists scoffed when Porsche first released its Cayenne SUV, the luxury 'ute quickly became one the of the German automaker's best-selling (and most profitable) models.
+Now in its third generation, the Cayenne offers the handling, comfort, and family-friendly size that made the original a hit in a lighter package with greater power, more tech, and available hybrid power.

-All Cayenne models come standard with dual front, side and full-length side curtain airbags in addition to traction and stability control systems, electronic brakeforce distribution and emergency braking assist.
+The Cayenne comes standard with dual front, front knee, front thorax, front side, rear side, and curtain airbags in addition to traction and stability control systems.

 Driving aids like lane change assist, adaptive cruise control, a surround-view camera, auto-dimming door mirrors, and a head-up display are all found on the list of options.